zexyqag/MLArrhythmia/mlarrhythmia_present/presentation.md

 def GetDataClean():
     classes, df = GetData()
     df = df.drop('J', axis=1)
+    df = df.fillna(df.median())
     return classes, df
 ```
 </div>
 </div>

 <!--
-As you can see 5 of the attributes contain missing data with J being the worst as 83% of its data is missing. for this reason im gonna drop this column from the data set
+As you can see 5 of the attributes contain missing data with J being the worst as 83% of its data is missing. for this reason I'm gonna drop this column from the data set, and for the rest I'm going to replace it by their respective median value as median is less susceptible to outliers.
 -->

 ---